ncasares/ncasares.github.io/work/index.md

 	<a href="http://www.behance.net/ncasares"><img src="/images/work.png" alt="Nickolaus Casares - Product Design"></a>
 </figure>

 Pleaes visit my [Behance profile](http://www.behance.net/ncasares) to view a sample of my product design work.
 If you like what you see, let's [start a conversation](mailto:ncasares@gmail.com) about your next product design project.
+You can also [download my resume](https://www.dropbox.com/s/cuqjlqswancy4c5/nick-casares-resume.pdf?dl=0) if you're into that kind of thing.

 <!--
 <ul class="post-list">